-If you’ve been wanting to make a sautéed boneless chicken breast recipe a la Florentine but thought it was too high in calories, our lighter fat method will change your mind.
+If you’ve been wanting to make a sautéed boneless chicken breast recipe Florentine but thought it was too high in calories, our lighter fat method will change your mind.
 The fillets brown in butter and olive oil then served on a bed of sautéed baby spinach, mushrooms and grape tomatoes.
 This pan sautéed chicken Florentine recipe for two is light and delicious.

 What does Florentine mean?